PriyaRudroju/React/README.md

 - Virtual DOM(JS Object): is representation of an actual DOM

 - Diff Algorith: find out diff between 2 virtual DOM (updated virtual dom & old) then calculate the diff and update the dom in every render cycle.

+# Monolithic Application:
+-

+# Microservice Architecture: (It follows single responsible principle)
+-
+- To call an api directly we use third party called - https://corsproxy.io/ before the api url

+# Shimmer
+- resembles the page's actual UI , so users will understand how quickly the web/mobile app will load even before the content has shown up.